InterSystems Technology Empowers the UK Police to Enhance Public Safety

-Nationally the police service is being challenged by the NPIA to adopt a componentised consistent set of solutions offering joined up information and IT services.
+Nationally the police service is being challenged by the NPIA to adopt a componentized consistent set of solutions offering joined up information and IT services.

 Dealing with these requirements is not without its challenges.
 “Joining up siloed IT systems can be a complicated and time-consuming process that may lock forces into working with one supplier,” explains Simon Blades, Chief Architect of the Public Safety division within Northgate.

-By adopting a service oriented approach supported by Ensemble, we saw a way to help forces protect their existing investments, join up siloed systems for greater intelligence, and make all systems accessible to all users.
+By adopting a service oriented approach supported by InterSystems technology, we saw a way to help forces protect their existing investments, join up siloed systems for greater intelligence, and make all systems accessible to all users.

 Also, renewing siloed IT systems is not always necessary.
 “Many existing systems within police forces are still living up to those expectations,” confirms Simon.
 “More to the point, staff training and abstraction costs are often significant barriers to implementation of new solutions.”

-InterSystems Ensemble is a leading rapid integration and development platform.
+InterSystems technology is a leading rapid integration and development platform.

-The components of Ensemble – integration server, data server, application server and portal development software – are designed to work together as a single technology stack.
-This makes Ensemble not only very easy to use, but also much faster than any other integration software available on the market.
+The components of InterSystems technology – integration server, data server, application server and portal development software – are designed to work together as a single technology stack.
+This makes InterSystems technology not only very easy to use, but also much faster than any other integration software available on the market.

 Finally, because it is effectively a service oriented architecture (SOA) ‘engine’ – with business logic being abstracted from the client and each of the applications – the solution is flexible to change, enabling applications to be added or removed with ease.

-Underpinned by Ensemble – and based on Northgate’s Command and Control, Geographic Information System (GIS) and Gazetteer – IIM can now help forces bring together applications to reap a number of benefits.
+Underpinned by InterSystems technology – and based on Northgate’s Command and Control, Geographic Information System (GIS) and Gazetteer – IIM can now help forces bring together applications to reap a number of benefits.